fpolles/ds-trainer/README.md

 From the web UI, you can:
 - **Configure Training Sessions**: Select your domain, difficulty, and question types.
 - **Interactive Practice**: Write code and SQL with syntax highlighting, and instantly grade your solutions against the test cases.
+- **Database Management**: From the bottom of the Setup View, you can access tools to manage the database:
-- **Add New Questions**: Click "Add Question" in the top right to open the creation form.
-The form will securely evaluate your question's logic before adding it directly to the SQLite database (`ds_trainer/questions.db`).
+  - **Add Question**: Opens a form to securely evaluate and add new custom questions directly to the SQLite database (`ds_trainer/questions.db`).
 IDs are generated automatically!
+  - **Reset Database**: Wipes all custom questions and safely restores the database back to its original core question set.

 ---